HAMPTON ROADS, Va. (WAVY) — With COVID-19 tests in high demand, the state opened nine new community testing centers across Virginia in January.

-The first testing center in Newport News is at the Sherwood Shopping Center off Warwick Boulevard.
+The testing center in Newport News is at the Sherwood Shopping Center off Warwick Boulevard.
 The CTC services will be available in a heated tent near the same property as the Community Vaccination Center.

 Trotter says they don’t expect lines with this appointment-based system and it also ensures everyone with an appointment gets tested.

-Dr. Jaberi says towards the end of the month, he believes these testing centers are really going to put a dent into helping those who have really had a hard time finding testing opportunities.
+Dr. Jaberi said towards the end of the month, he believes these testing centers are really going to put a dent into helping those who have really had a hard time finding testing opportunities.

 Trotter says they’re opening up appointments continuously throughout the week as they get their space and vendors up.
 She says they have secured funding through the end of the month, then we reevaluate the pilot program.

 Virginians who have not been fully vaccinated, or are eligible for booster doses, can visit vaccinate.virginia.gov or call 1-877-VAX-IN-VA (877) 829-4682 to find nearby vaccination clinics.